brunobeltran/multi_locus_analysis/doc/source/theory.rst

     the molecules that surround it.

 If we instead consider the diffusion of a polymer instead of a point, we get a new equation of motion.

-TODO: add details on polymer MSD here.
+See :cite:`weber2010a` for a complete derivation.

-This means that for a point on the polymer, the observed MSD in log-log space will be a line with slope :math:`\alpha/2` for short time scales.
+In short, what we find is that the observed MSD in log-log space will be a line with slope :math:`\alpha/2` for short time scales.
 This persists until the terminal relaxation time :math:`t_R = [N^2b^2\xi/(k_BT)]^{1/\alpha}` of the polymer, which is the time scale at which the polymer as a whole can be said to be diffusing (in other words, the time scale at which the diffusion of the center of mass of the polymer begins to dominate over the internal fluctuations of the polymer).
 At times scales longer than the terminal relaxation time, the MSD will be a line with slope :math:`\alpha`, and the polymer as a whole will diffuse as if experiencing an effective viscosity of :math:`N\xi`.

 .. plot::
     :context: close-figs